Johns Hopkins Medicine Biomarker Discovery in Parkinson's Disease (U01)

 - Resource Building: Obtain blood and cerebrospinal fluid from all participants in a systematic manner in accordance with guidelines for PDBP.
 Blood and cerebrospinal fluid (CSF) will be correlated with clinical and cognitive findings to further enable biomarker identification.

 - 75 Parkinson's disease participants (varying stages of disease)

 Enrollment Progress at Johns Hopkins University (Baltimore, MD)

-Number and types of biospecimens collected by Johns Hopkins University as of January 10, 2014.
-Baseline, 6 month and 12 month biospecimens are available.
+The chart graphically displays the number and types of biospecimens collected by Johns Hopkins University.
 All biospecimens are stored at the NINDS repository and available for distribution to the broader research community.